-The MPhil programme aim to provide rigorous training to students who aspire to become researchers and/or scholars capable of producing independent and original research, and of producing research findings that are relevant and significant to their chosen fields of specialisation.
+The Research student programmes aim to provide rigorous training to students who aspire to become researchers or scholars capable of conducting independent and original research, and producing research findings that are relevant and significant to their chosen field of specialisation.
+To be awarded the degree, students must demonstrate their research competence by submitting a thesis and successfully defending it in an oral examination.

 Faculty of Construction and Environment, The Hong Kong Polytechnic University